lozturner/Divi-Beta/README.md

 ## How To Export Divi Builder Layouts

-Check out [this page](http://www.elegantthemes.com/gallery/divi/documentation/library-import/) of Divi's Documentation for details on how you can export builder layouts to include them in your bug report.
+Check out [this page](http://www.elegantthemes.com/gallery/divi/documentation/library-import/) of Divi's Documentation for details on how to export builder layouts for inclusion in your bug report.